 “Last year, over half of StepChange’s new clients or their partners were in work, which shows just how important it is for employers to ask themselves how employees will cope should they face financial difficulty.

 What an effective wellbeing strategy looks like will differ depending on the organisation.
-It can range from measures as simple as signposting to free financial advice or mental health support, to those as complex as training up mental health first aiders or using an employee assistance program through a healthcare provider.
+It can range from measures as simple as signposting to free financial advice or mental health support, to those giving staff courses on mental health first aid or using an employee assistance program through a healthcare provider.
 What’s clear is that an up-to-date strategy for supporting employees’ mental and physical wellbeing is going to be key to helping them navigate the post-pandemic era, the cost-of-living crisis and beyond.”

 As the UK’s leading debt advice provider, StepChange helps hundreds of thousands of people every year to take back control of their finances.
 The charity has nearly 30 years of experience providing free debt advice, with expert advisors offering practical help and debt solutions.

 Health Assured is here for you.
 Our counsellors and financial team can help you overcome any money troubles you might be facing.
 We support hundreds and thousands of people each year, offering a listening ear and handy guidance when people need it most.